Nucor (NYSE:NUE) Releases Q2 2022 Earnings Guidance

 Nucor (NYSE:NUE – Get Rating) updated its second quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $8.75-$8.85 for the period, compared to the consensus estimate of $8.10.
 The company issued revenue guidance of -.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, August 11th.
-Stockholders of record on Thursday, June 30th will be paid a dividend of $0.50 per share.
-The ex-dividend date is Wednesday, June 29th.
-This represents a $2.00 dividend on an annualized basis and a dividend yield of 1.91%.
-Nucor’s dividend payout ratio (DPR) is presently 7.15%.
+Nucor (NYSE:NUE – Get Rating) last posted its quarterly earnings data on Thursday, April 21st.
+The basic materials company reported $7.67 EPS for the quarter, beating the consensus estimate of $7.35 by $0.32.
+Nucor had a return on equity of 55.61% and a net margin of 19.97%.
+The firm had revenue of $10.49 billion during the quarter, compared to the consensus estimate of $10.72 billion.
+During the same period in the prior year, the company earned $3.10 EPS.
+The firm’s revenue was up 49.5% compared to the same quarter last year.
+As a group, equities research analysts expect that Nucor will post 29.75 earnings per share for the current year.

+NUE has been the subject of several recent research reports.
+UBS Group set a $120.00 price objective on Nucor in a research note on Monday, June 20th.
+JPMorgan Chase & Co. cut their target price on Nucor from $146.00 to $125.00 and set a neutral rating for the company in a research note on Tuesday, June 14th.
+Argus raised their target price on Nucor from $140.00 to $190.00 and gave the stock a buy rating in a research note on Monday, April 25th.
+Morgan Stanley cut their target price on Nucor from $144.00 to $121.00 and set an equal weight rating for the company in a research note on Wednesday.
+Finally, BMO Capital Markets cut their target price on Nucor from $168.00 to $128.00 in a research note on Tuesday, May 17th.
+One equities research analyst has rated the stock with a sell rating, five have given a hold rating and five have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the company presently has an average rating of Hold and an average target price of $133.73.

-In related news, CEO Leon J. Topalian sold 48,768 shares of the business’s stock in a transaction dated Friday, June 17th.
+In related news, EVP Daniel R. Needham sold 4,000 shares of the firm’s stock in a transaction dated Tuesday, April 26th.
+The stock was sold at an average price of $160.00, for a total transaction of $640,000.00.
+Following the completion of the transaction, the executive vice president now directly owns 46,994 shares in the company, valued at approximately $7,519,040.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Leon J. Topalian sold 48,768 shares of the firm’s stock in a transaction dated Friday, June 17th.
 The shares were sold at an average price of $112.61, for a total value of $5,491,764.48.
-Following the sale, the chief executive officer now directly owns 135,809 shares in the company, valued at approximately $15,293,451.49.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, EVP Daniel R. Needham sold 4,000 shares of the business’s stock in a transaction dated Tuesday, April 26th.
-The stock was sold at an average price of $160.00, for a total transaction of $640,000.00.
-Following the completion of the sale, the executive vice president now owns 46,994 shares in the company, valued at $7,519,040.
+Following the transaction, the chief executive officer now owns 135,809 shares of the company’s stock, valued at $15,293,451.49.
 The disclosure for this sale can be found here.
-Corporate insiders own 0.46% of the company’s stock.
+0.46% of the stock is currently owned by company insiders.

-Several institutional investors have recently added to or reduced their stakes in NUE.
-First Trust Advisors LP boosted its position in shares of Nucor by 97.8% in the 1st quarter.
-First Trust Advisors LP now owns 820,706 shares of the basic materials company’s stock worth $121,998,000 after buying an additional 405,815 shares in the last quarter.
-Eaton Vance Management boosted its position in shares of Nucor by 55.0% in the 1st quarter.
-Eaton Vance Management now owns 500,578 shares of the basic materials company’s stock worth $74,411,000 after buying an additional 177,703 shares in the last quarter.
-Invesco Ltd. boosted its position in shares of Nucor by 11.3% in the 1st quarter.
-Invesco Ltd. now owns 1,738,793 shares of the basic materials company’s stock worth $258,471,000 after buying an additional 176,738 shares in the last quarter.
-Prudential Financial Inc. lifted its holdings in Nucor by 23.0% in the 1st quarter.
-Prudential Financial Inc. now owns 416,886 shares of the basic materials company’s stock valued at $61,970,000 after purchasing an additional 77,974 shares in the last quarter.
-Finally, Virtu Financial LLC purchased a new position in Nucor in the 1st quarter valued at about $5,297,000.
-Institutional investors and hedge funds own 77.70% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in NUE.
+First Trust Advisors LP boosted its holdings in Nucor by 97.8% during the 1st quarter.
+First Trust Advisors LP now owns 820,706 shares of the basic materials company’s stock valued at $121,998,000 after acquiring an additional 405,815 shares during the period.
+Eaton Vance Management boosted its stake in shares of Nucor by 55.0% in the 1st quarter.
+Eaton Vance Management now owns 500,578 shares of the basic materials company’s stock valued at $74,411,000 after buying an additional 177,703 shares during the period.
+Invesco Ltd. boosted its stake in shares of Nucor by 11.3% in the 1st quarter.
+Invesco Ltd. now owns 1,738,793 shares of the basic materials company’s stock valued at $258,471,000 after buying an additional 176,738 shares during the period.
+Prudential Financial Inc. boosted its stake in shares of Nucor by 23.0% in the 1st quarter.
+Prudential Financial Inc. now owns 416,886 shares of the basic materials company’s stock valued at $61,970,000 after buying an additional 77,974 shares during the period.
+Finally, Virtu Financial LLC purchased a new position in shares of Nucor in the 1st quarter valued at about $5,297,000.
+Institutional investors own 77.70% of the company’s stock.

 Nucor Corporation manufactures and sells steel and steel products.
 The company's Steel Mills segment produces hot-rolled, cold-rolled, and galvanized sheet steel products; plate steel products; wide-flange beams, beam blanks, and H-piling and sheet piling products; and bar steel products, such as blooms, billets, concrete reinforcing and merchant bars, and special bar quality products.